Compartir a través de

 • De todos modos, todo relleno aplicado se debe quitar u omitir, ya que la carga se moverá a la aplicación.

-• La ventaja es que la comprobación y eliminación del relleno se puede incorporar a otra lógica de comprobación de los datos de aplicación.
+• La ventaja es que la comprobación y eliminación del relleno se puede incorporar a otra lógica de comprobación de datos de la aplicación.
 Si la comprobación del relleno y de los datos se pueden realizar en un tiempo constante, se reduce la amenaza.

 • Debido a que la interpretación del relleno cambia la longitud percibida del mensaje, es posible que todavía se emita información de temporalización desde este enfoque.